davide-talesco/uboss/README.md

 ## ACL

 Uboss also provides an abstraction for defining ACL and protect a method behind it.
-The only assumption Uboss makes is the incoming request object might have a metadata property which contains the data required to resolve ACL questions.
+The only assumption Uboss makes is the incoming request object might have a metadata property (or a getMetadata method that returns the metadata object) which contains the data required to resolve ACL questions.

 ACL are evaluated within the middleware pipeline: [beforeAuth, Auth, beforeInvoke, Method, afterInvoke].